Leon, Helena, Chris, Piers, Jake, Sherry and Ada

 I gave up my first try of Resident Evil 6, back on the Xbox 360.
 After the excellent, albeit lower budget, RE: Revelations, which returned to horror, I just couldn't get excited about an action focused RE again.
 Being close to home of the wonderful Gears of War games on the 360, RE6 just felt like a cheap and inferior, b-market, third person shooter.

-Although some of this feeling retains four years later, my low expectations helped me get through it this time around.
+Although some of this feeling has gone unchanged four years later, my low expectations helped me get through it this time around.
 I didn't leave early and played through the whole thing, even though it ran out of steam before it even reached halfway.

-Kind of a re-release which, as an added bonus, upgrades the bare minimum like many other, high profile, remasters this generation.
-It's definitely the version to go for if you have a PS4 or Xbox One and never played the original release.
+Kind of a re-release which, which undeservedly wants your money yet again, upgrading the bare minimum.
+Like many other, high profile, remasters this generation.
+That said, its the version to go for if you have a PS4 or Xbox One and never played the original.
 PC gamers will find nothing new here.

-The game doesn't successfully create or convey a relaxed dynamic between each duo of characters sadly.
+The story never succeeds in creating a relaxed dynamic between each duo of characters, sadly.
 Perhaps Sherry and Jake's is the best one, but I would've preferred more interesting conversations and funnier banter between them all.
-The way Leon never lets go of saying Helena for every damn sentence instead of just "hey you, help me out here" sounds so forced and unnatural.
+The way Leon never let's go of saying Helena for every damn sentence instead of just "hey you, help me out here" sounds so forced and unnatural.
 It feels like the script was translated directly over from overly formal Japanese.
 As far as RE dialogue goes, it does fine.

 It should, perhaps, have been possible to play each campaign solo, but then again it would change most of the gameplay dynamic.
 Make no mistake, there's never, ever, a creepy moment.
 Resident without the Evil once again, or the residence for that matter, just like RE4 & RE5.

-Although, I'm ranting on about it's negatives, RE6 isn't completely terrible.
-Sure, it's a bad RE title and an average third person shooter.
-And, ff you're like me, who with a special place for the slower paced and original RE style close to the heart, then RE6 will never deliver this.
-Accepting this, before even attempting to play RE6 is important, same goes for RE4 and RE5 too.
+Although, I'm ranting on about its negatives, RE6 isn't completely terrible.
+Sure, it's a bad RE title and an average third person shooter, at best.
+If you're like me, with a special place in your heart for the slower paced and scary RE style, then RE6 will never fulfill this.
+Accepting this, before even trying to play RE6 is important, same goes for RE4 and RE5 too.
 As an action game with nasty monsters and dark environments, especially if you can play it coop, it works as brainless fun.

 Areas you traverse feel like barren backdrops and empty rooms.
 Offering, at most, a few item crates to smash here and there.
-The constant movement from A to B renders the levels as eye-candy with no familiarisation of your surroundings ever taking place.
+The constant movement from A to B lowers the levels to nothing but eye-candy, with no familiarisation of your surroundings ever taking place.

-The crossing character stories, the run and gun gameplay and the fairly original locations brings RE6 together as a fine bargain bin shooter for a low price.
+The crossing character story arch's, the run and gun gameplay and the original locations brings RE6 together as a fine bargain bin shooter for a low price.
 While it's length will most likely test your patience, at least playing through two of the campaigns should be sufficient for some entertainment at a low asking price.

 An extremely average third person shooter with a budget one would expect far more from.